• Skip to main content

 What is the best way to store lemon bars?

-After your lemon bars are chilled and sliced, store them in an air tight container with either parchment or wax paper between the layers so the the bars don’t stick together.
-Alternatively, you can place your cooled and sliced lemon bars on a platter and cover with cling wrap until serving, but if you need to store them for more than a day and air tight container is best.
+After your lemon bars are chilled and sliced, store them in an airtight container with either parchment or wax paper between the layers so they don’t stick together.

 Can you freeze lemon bars?